Hiral8Patel/sql-data-warehouse-project/README.md

 B.Tech student in **Artificial Intelligence and Data Science (AI & DS)**, currently in **2nd Year at Thakur College of Engineering and Technology**.

+This project was implemented as part of a learning exercise where I independently wrote the SQL transformations while following the architectural concepts of the course.

 I am interested in **Data Engineering, Data Analytics, and Artificial Intelligence**, and enjoy working on projects involving data processing and system design.

 **Skills**